 Image Credits: Effie Baker taken c.
 1930.
 Copyright © Bahá’í International Community http://media.bahai.org/detail/6414236

-(This article is the 5th in a series of what I hope will be 200 articles in 200 days for the 200th anniversary of the birth of Bahá’u’lláh.
-The articles are simply my personal reflections on Bahá’u’lláh’s life and work.
-The anniversary is being celebrated around the world on 21 and 22 October 2017.)
+This article is the 5th in a series of what I hope will become 200 articles in 200 days for the 200th anniversary of the birth of Bahá’u’lláh.
+The anniversary is being celebrated around the world on 21 and 22 October 2017.
+The articles are simply my personal reflections on Bahá’u’lláh’s life and work, and any inadequacies in them are solely my responsibility.